apache/flink-statefun/docs/content/docs/sdk/java.md

 ## Types

-Stateful Functions strongly types ll messages and state values.
+Stateful Functions strongly types all messages and state values.
 Because they run in a distributed manner and state values are persisted to stable storage, Stateful Functions aims to provide efficient and easy to user serializers.

 Out of the box, all SDKs offer a set of highly optimized serializers for common primitive types; boolean, numerics, and strings.
 Additionally, users are encouraged to plug-in custom types to model more complex data structures.

-In the [example above](#defining-a-stateful-function), the greeter function consumes `User` messages, a POJO type containing several fields.
+In the [example above](#defining-a-stateful-function), the greeter function consumes a simple `string`.
+Often, functions need to consume more complex types containing several fields.

 By defining a custom type, this object can be passed transparently between functions and stored in state.
-And because the type is tied to a logical typename, instead of the physical Java class, it can be passed to functions written in other langauge SDKs.
+And because the type is tied to a logical typename, instead of the physical Python class, it can be passed to functions written in other langauge SDKs.

 ```java
 import com.fasterxml.jackson.annotation.JsonCreator;